 Antonio Abad may be the most prolific and distinguished among the Cebuano Spanish Scholars.
 Reading through his biography took me several minutes to finish.
 The only person to win the Premio Zobel twice.
-His novels El Ultimo Romantico and La Oveja de Nathan won him the award.
+His novels El Ultimo Romantico and La Oveja de Nathan won him the award in 1926 and 1929.

 In 2013, the granddaughter of Don Enrique Zobel published a new edition La Oveja de Nathan (Nathan's Sheep) in two languages (English and Spanish).
 Georgina Padilla Y Zobel de Mac-Crohon shared that the novel was a favorite of Don Enrique.

 She may not be part of the Literary world but the contributions of Winefreda Geonzon to Cebuano society speaks volumes as well.
 She was a lawyer and social activist from Bogo, Cebu.
 She founded the Free Legal Assistance Volunteers Association (Free LAVA) and was a strong voice against the legal abuses done during the Martial Law.